Tanda Tula

 All the keystone species

-Life slows down to Africa’s rhythm in the bush.
+Life in the bush slows down to Africa’s rhythm.
 Here, vast sun-licked savannahs, lush woodlands, and ancient riverbeds set the stage for the adventure of your life!

 The Timbavati Nature Reserve spans over 55,000 hectares and shares a border with the Kruger National Park, allowing wild animals to roam freely across a vast wilderness.
 Known for its diverse ecosystems, the reserve is home to an abundance of wildlife, including the Big Five and over 40 mammal species.